rate-nl/ISO/ISMS.md

 ### 1. Development Process Overview

 Rate follows an Agile development methodology using the **Kanban method** to manage software changes.
-The process is visualized on a Kanban board with distinct swimlanes and status columns.
+The process is visualized on a customer support board with distinct swimlanes and status columns.

-**Kanban Columns:**
+**Customer support Columns:**
-- Requested
-- Backlog (new feature)
+- Backlog
 - Scoped
 - Risk Analysis
 - Ready for development